XCredits/sendzero/README.md

 ### Optionally creare a ngsw-manifest.json file
 If there are routes that need custom configuration, you can create your own `ngsw-manifest.json` and place it in src.

-If this file is present and ngu-sw-manifest is run, then the ngsw-manifest file is combined.
+If this file is present and `npm build --prod` is run, then the ngsw-manifest file is combined.

 ### Add boiler plate ndsw-config.json file
 As per the [docs](https://angular.io/guide/service-worker-getting-started), adding this file is used to configure the serevice worker.